slime-systems/slime-document--support/docs/api.md

 ### Trading Document: Download PDF

-Get temporary document URL that can be used to download the PDF file.
+Get an ephemeral document URL that can be used to download the PDF file.
-The download should be started right after receiving the response as the URL will expires in one minute.
+The download should be initiated right after receiving the response, as the URL will expire in one minute.

 There is also an option to redirect to the target location instead of outputting a JSON response.